zain148/zain148/README.md

 <br/>
 Things I am currently Learning : Flutter ...
 <br/>
-Want to become a full-time Freelancer 💸 and an Open Source Contributor ❤️.
+Project management and communication tools which i'm using : slack,trello,clickup,asana,zoom Want to become a full-time Freelancer 💸 and an Open Source Contributor ❤️.
 </p>